wikigreen/SQL_CRUD_Blog/README.md

 * Region (id, name)
 * Role (enum ADMIN, MODERATOR, USER)

-As a database should be used .txt files:
+As a database should be used MySQL database.

-* users.txt
-* posts.txt
-* regions.txt

 User from should be able to create, get, update and delete entities.